 Pricing your products is one of the cornerstone decisions you’ll make, because it impacts almost every aspect of your business.
 Your pricing is a deciding factor in everything from your cash flow, to your profit margins, to which expenses you can afford to cover.

-That’s why it’s all too easy to get stuck on pricing when you’re launching a new store or product, but it’s important not to let the decision stop you from launching.
+That’s why it’s all too easy to get stuck on pricing when you’re launching a new store or product—even before you write your product descriptions—but it’s important not to let the decision stop you from launching.
 The best pricing data you can get is from launching and testing with real customers—but you still need to start somewhere, with a price that works.
 That’s what we’re tackling today in Ask Shopify.

 Every time I try to research how to price my products, I fall down a black hole of articles and books and advice.
 Is there a simple way to price my products?
 If not, what should I focus on to get started?

-It’s no wonder you fell into a black hole when you went searching for pricing advice, because pricing touches everything from your business finances to your product’s positioning in the market.
+It’s no wonder you fell into a black hole when you went searching for pricing advice, because pricing touches everything from your business finances to your product’s positioning in the market with considerations like if it's timeless, bespoke, or is a short-lived trending product.
 It’s a key strategic decision you need to make for your business, and it can be just as much an art as it is a science.

 But it’s not a decision you only get to make once.